r3dhyka/qudev/docs/index.md

 # Welcome

-Welcome to the BRIN-Q Quantum Device and Technology Knowledge Base.
+Welcome to the BRIN-Q Quantum Device Knowledge Base.
 This knowledge base serves as a compilation of experimental and instrument manuals, documentation, measurement codes, and know-how.
 It will be updated periodically.

 For full profile on Quantum Physics Research Center of BRIN (BRIN-Q) visit [quantumresearch.id](https://www.quantumresearch.id)